ArnoSonck/arnosonck-62c60/content/pages/blog/statistics-dichotomy.md

 excerpt: >-
-  Many students complain about statistics, however, they had strong discussions about their favorite sports player appealing to score average, history records, and other statistical tools. - Foto by Lukas from Pexels
+  Many students complain about statistics, however, they had strong discussions about their favorite sports player appealing to score average, history records, and other statistical tools. - Foto by Lukas in Pexels
 seo:
   title: "A dichotomy (contradiction \U0001F609) in statistics students"
   description: >-